Decomposition rules for the ring of representations of non-Archimedean $GL_n$: Width invariant

 This relation can be viewed as the transitive and reflexive closure of $\prec$.
 Note that if $\Delta_1,\Delta_2\in \seg_{\langle \rho \rangle}$ are such that $\Delta_1\npreceq' \Delta_2$ and $\Delta_2\npreceq' \Delta_1$, then we must have either $\Delta_1\subseteq \Delta_2$ or $\Delta_2 \subseteq \Delta_1$.

 \begin{lemma} For every $\gotM\in \mathbb{N}(\seg_{\langle \rho \rangle})$,

 \end{lemma}

-\begin{proof} Note that the collection of segments in $\gotM$, counted with multiplicities, together with the relation $\preceq'$ is a poset.
+\begin{proof} Note that the collection of segments in $\gotM$, counted with multiplicities, together with the relation $\preceq'$ is a partially ordered set.
 A chain for this poset would give a ladder multisegment, while an antichain is a multisegment $\Delta_1+\ldots+\Delta_n\leq \gotM$ for which $\Delta_1\subseteq \ldots\subseteq \Delta_n$ holds.
 Thus, the statement follows from Dilworth's theorem \cite{dilw}.

 \end{proof}

 \begin{lemma} For every $\pi\in\mathfrak{R}(G_n)$ with $[\pi]\in \mathcal{R}_{\langle \rho \rangle}$, we have

 \end{lemma} \begin{proof} From exactness of the Jacquet functor, it suffices to prove the statement for $\pi\in\irr_{\langle \rho \rangle}$.